scaleoutsean/eseries-perf-analyzer/README.md

 - When editing `./collector/docker-compose.yml`, provide the following for each E-Series array:
   - USERNAME - SANtricity account for monitoring such as `monitor` (read-only access to SANtricity)
   - PASSWORD - SANtricity password for the account used to monitor
   - SYSNAME - SANtricity array name, such as R26U25-EF600 - get this from the SANtricity Web UI, but you can use your own - just keep it consistent with the name in `./collector/config.json`!
+An example can be found [here](https://github.com/scaleoutsean/eseries-perf-analyzer/blob/master/sysname-in-santricity-manager.png)
-  - SYSID - SANtricity WWN for the array, such as 600A098000F63714000000005E79C888 - get this from the SANtricity Web UI
+  - SYSID - SANtricity WWN for the array, such as 600A098000F63714000000005E79C888 - [this detail](https://github.com/scaleoutsean/eseries-perf-analyzer/blob/master/sysid-in-santricity-manager.png) can be found in the SANtricity Web UI
   - API - SANtricity controller's IP address such as 6.6.6.6
   - RETENTION_PERIOD - data retention in InfluxDB, such as 52w (52 weeks)
   - DB_ADDRESS - external IPv4 of host where EPA is running, such as 7.7.7.7, to connect to InfluxDB